mbaumer/us_hep_funding/docs/_states/VA.md

 ## VA-10 -- Rep. Barbara Comstock (R) -- [Wikipedia](https://en.wikipedia.org/wiki/VA-10)
 ### Committees
 Barbara Comstock is the #12 Republican on the House Committee on Science, Space, and Technology

+Barbara Comstock is the #1 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```